Weed Identification Chart Yellow Flowers

 Yellow Pimpernel (Lysimachia nemorum) Related to the familiar Scarlet Pimpernel, but closer in appearance to Creeping Jenny.
 Long, loose, fleshy pinkish stems with bright green leaves and yellow flowers on longish stalks in the leaf axils.
 Usually a weed of damp and shady woods.

-Silverweed (Potentilla anserina) A similar species to the above, but more robust, forming dense mats.
+Silverweed (Potentilla anserina) A robust creeping perennial, forming dense mats.
 Toothed pinnate leaves covered in soft hairs, so it shines with a silvery-grey look.
-Flowers larger than Creeping Cinquefoil, sturdier and more upright.
+Flowers like large buttercups, but not shiny, sturdier and more upright.
 Also spreads by runners, rooting at the nodes, and happy to fight it out with grass.

 Groundsel (Senecio sylvaticus) An annual, related to Ragwort, but with very insignificant flowers, consisting only of disc florets, without any 'petals', usually borne in small clusters.
 Rubbery-looking small serrated-edged leaves.
 Anything from an inch to a foot high.
 Fluffy seed heads to spread the seed all over your garden.